jiyinyiyong/one-page/README.md

 I'd like to share my experience got from making pages, my pages are still as simple as making demos though:

-* CoffeeScript is modularized with Browserify
+* CoffeeScript and RequireJS
-* HTML is organized with Jade `include`
-* CSS is organized with `@import`
+* CSS uses `@import` and is edited mainly in Chrome workspace
-* modify and reload with LiveReload
+* modify and reload with doodle
 * prefer Chrome for making apps

+Open issues:

+* template engine(which should support RequireJS)
+* prefer Ractive for rendering
+* preder PouchDB to LocalStorage

 ### License